eric-erki/Deep-Video-Analytics/docs/comparison.md

 In addition to Deep Video Analytics currently there are two other open source video & visual data analytics being actively developed.
 They are

-- KWIVER Kitware Video Exploitation and Retrieval (Developed by Kitware)
+- KWIVER Kitware Image and Video Exploitation and Retrieval (Developed by Kitware)
 - Scanner (Developed by students at CMU & Stanford)

 Deep Video Analytics differs substantially from both of them in following ways